n-laoutaris/n-laoutaris/README.md

 ### Mathematics

-- [Gray-Scott reaction-diffusion](https://github.com/n-laoutaris/grey-scott-reaction-diffusion): A simulation of the Grey-Scott reaction-diffusion system using the finite element method to explore how simple chemical interactions can generate complex animal fur patterns.
+- [Gray-Scott reaction-diffusion](https://github.com/n-laoutaris/grey-scott-reaction-diffusion): A simulation of the Gray-Scott reaction-diffusion system using the finite element method to explore how simple chemical interactions can generate complex animal fur patterns.

 ### Robotics - Automation